Sheratan095/ft_irc/Notes.md

 DONE able the quit also if not registered

-TO DO add a kick reason
+DONE add a kick reason

 DONE restriction on topic